neosmart/collections/README.md

-* [`SortedList<T>`](docs/SortedList.md), a true sorted list implementation (directly indexed without a separate key) with better memory usage than the BCL's `System.Collections.SortedList<K,V>` and with significantly better performance than `System.Collections.SortedSet` (while still allowing duplicate data).
+* [`SortedList<T>`](docs/SortedList.md), a true sorted list implementation (directly indexed without a separate key) with better memory usage than the BCL's `System.Collections.SortedList<K,V>` and with significantly better performance than `System.Collections.SortedSet` (while still allowing duplicate data) **when adding data in order**.
 * [`UniqueSortedList<T>`](docs/UniqueSortedList.md), a deduplicated version of `SortedList<T>`.
-* [`ResizableArray<T>`](docs/ResizableArray.md), an object-oriented wrapper around `T[]` that directly exposes various typically accessed via `Array.*` methods, to be used when you'd use a `List<T>` but you need to also directly access the underlying array.
+* [`ResizableArray<T>`](docs/ResizableArray.md), an object-oriented wrapper around `T[]` that directly exposes various typically accessed via `Array.*` methods, to be used when you'd use a `List<T>` but you need to also directly access the underlying array to interop with poorly designed APIs.

 ## Installation